 Certainly, there are some plus aspects to Tell-Tale.
 Michael Cuesta directs with a quiet intimacy and the film takes place in personal conversations rather than loud confrontations.
 It gains an enormous amount out of the presence of the increasingly underrated Josh Lucas.
 The role of Terry is one that could be filled with any actor and, as written, is a cut-out one of no particular distinction.
 However, Lucas and Michael Cuesta succeed in giving the part unexpected depths and roundedness.

 Director Michael Cuesta had previously made films about troubled youth with the likes of L.I.E.
 (2001) and Twelve and Holding (2005) and subsequently went on to make Kill the Messenger (2014) and American Assassin (2017).
 Within genre material, Cuesta also made the unsold tv pilot for Babylon Fields (2007) about zombies.
-Screenwriter David Callaham has also written Doom (2005), Horsemen (2009), The Expendables (2010), Godzilla (2014) and Wonder Woman 1984 (2019).
+Screenwriter David Callaham has also written Doom (2005), Horsemen (2009), The Expendables (2010), Godzilla (2014) and Wonder Woman 1984/WW84 (2020).
 Interestingly, Tell-Tale is produced by the Scott Free production company of brothers Tony and Ridley Scott.